 Types of Funerals in Singapore

-There are many religions in Singapore, namely Christianity, Roman Catholics, Buddhism, Soka Association, Nichiren Shoshu, and Taoism.
+Funerals in Singapore, There are many religions in Singapore, namely Christianity, Roman Catholics, Buddhism, Soka Association, Nichiren Shoshu, and Taoism.
 The majority of people in Singapore often mix up between Buddhism and Taoism.
 Buddhism is a religion by itself.
 Whereas Taoism is a tradition which is made up of different dialect groups like Hokkien, Teo Chew, Cantonese, Hakka and Hainanese.
 Despite the many religions and beliefs, there is a suitable funeral package for everyone.

-Commonly Seen Funerals in Singapore
+Commonly Seen Funerals in Singapore.

 Therefore they would prefer that funerals be conducted in a simpler and less tiring manner so that they are able to manage.
 Families used to stay at the funeral wake and even take turns to look after the wake.
 However, times have changed and families would prefer to hire someone to be a night caretaker and look after the funeral wake on their behalf.
 This is also to ensure that they have sufficient rest for the next day.
 Not knowing how to plan for a funeral can be very taxing on the family as well.

 There are a few crematoriums in Singapore.
 The government-owned one is Mandai Crematorium.
-There are two other private temples which also does cremation as well, namely Bright Hill Temple and Tse Tho Aum Temple.
-Of course cremation fees at private temples will be a little higher compared to the government-owned one.
-An ordinary cremation for adults at the government crematorium is at $100 inclusive of gst, whereas it will cost $321 at Bright Hill Temple and $428 at Tse Tho Aum Temple.
+There are two other private temples that also does cremation as well, namely Bright Hill Temple and Tse Tho Aum Temple.
+Of course, cremation fees at private temples will be a little higher compared to the government-owned ones.
+An ordinary cremation for adults at the government crematorium is at $100 inclusive of GST, whereas it will cost $321 at Bright Hill Temple and $428 at Tse Tho Aum Temple.
 The cremation booking is usually done by a funeral director.
-It is their job to book for a cremation slot and inform the family of the cremation time.
+It is their job to book a cremation slot and inform the family of the cremation time.